Meikong-Cui/cgi/README.md

 # Houdini exercise

-The following is some houdini ideas learned from online tutorials.
+The following is some houdini ideas learned from online tutorials: https://www.bilibili.com/video/BV1554y1J7oF?share_source=copy_web

 Currently there are 10 videos in the main page.
 More pictures are under 'image' folder, you can also find them below.